-In my experience architecting governance programs and preparing candidates for certification, the most common point of failure is a fundamental misunderstanding of what the Artificial Intelligence Governance Professional (AIGP) exam actually measures.
-Many candidates treat the IAPP's assessment as a legal recall test, assuming that deep memorisation of the EU AI Act's risk tiers is sufficient for a passing score.
+In our experience architecting governance programs and preparing candidates for certification, the most common point of failure is a fundamental misunderstanding of what the Artificial Intelligence Governance Professional (AIGP) exam actually measures.
+Many candidates treat the IAPP's assessment as a legal recall test, assuming that deep memorization of the EU AI Act's risk tiers is sufficient for a passing score.

 1. The Multi-Framework Patchwork (Beyond the EU)

 The AIGP exam does not exist in a European vacuum.
-It tests your ability to navigate a global "patchwork" where organisations must simultaneously align with prescriptive laws, voluntary frameworks, and certifiable international standards.
+It tests your ability to navigate a global patchwork where organizations must simultaneously align with prescriptive laws, voluntary frameworks, and certifiable international standards — often within the same case study, across the same organization, at the same moment in time.

 | Framework | Origin | Binding Status | Primary Focus |